What is hypermetropia (farsightedness)?

 What Causes Hypermetropia?

 It's common for farsightedness to be confused with presbyopia.
-Both conditions have similar results - difficulty focussing on objects that are near - but they have different causes.
+Both conditions have similar results - difficulty focusing on objects that are near - but they have different causes.

 What are the Symptoms of Hypermetropia?